With the cost of data storage coming down all the time, there’s little reason to not have enough of it when you travel.

-These are our picks for the best portable and cloud storage options, for travellers of all types, in 2017.
+These are our picks for the best portable and cloud storage options for travelers of all types in 2023.

 Best Portable Storage

-Other than a few specialized cases like high-end video work, buying mid-level or better storage from a respected manufacturer is sufficient.
-Companies like Kingston, Corsair and Sandisk have been making memory and data storage devices for decades, and while you’ll get occasional failures regardless of which company you choose, they’re few and far between.
+Other than a few specialized cases like high-end video work, buying mid-level storage from a respected manufacturer is sufficient.
+Companies like Kingston, Corsair, and Sandisk have been making memory and data storage devices for decades.
+While you’ll get occasional failures regardless of which company you choose, they’re few and far between.

-Durability and reliability is more important than raw speed and extra features for most travellers, and we take that into consideration when making our recommendations.
+Durability and reliability are more important than raw speed and extra features for most travelers.
+We take that into consideration when making our recommendations.

 Best SD Card: Sandisk Extreme